 - Infections such as cold or flu

 It is also common to have asthma attacks which consist of a sudden worsening of symptoms.
-During an asthma attack, your airways swell up, tighten or fill with mucus.
+During an asthma attack, airways swell up, tighten, and can fill with mucus.
 Symptoms of asthma attacks include: